Chart Color Schemes

 AreaSearch assessment of residential development activity positions Helena Valley - Koongamia among the top 25% of areas assessed nationwide

-Helena Valley - Koongamia has seen approximately 58 new homes approved annually over the past five financial years, totalling 293 dwellings.
-As of FY-26, 21 approvals have been recorded.
-On average, each dwelling accommodates 2.4 new residents per year during this period, indicating strong demand that supports property values.
-The average construction cost value for these homes is $239,000, aligning with broader regional development trends.
+Helena Valley - Koongamia has seen approximately 58 new homes approved each year over the past five financial years, totalling 293 homes.
+In the current financial year FY-26, 26 approvals have been recorded to date.
+Over these five years, an average of 2.4 new residents per dwelling has been observed, indicating solid demand for housing in the area.
+The average expected construction cost value of new homes is $239,000, which aligns with broader regional development trends.

-This financial year has seen $1.4 million in commercial development approvals, suggesting a predominantly residential focus.
+This financial year has also seen $1.4 million in commercial development approvals, suggesting a predominantly residential focus.
 Compared to Greater Perth, Helena Valley - Koongamia shows 113.0% higher new home approvals per person, offering greater choice for buyers.
-All recent developments have been detached houses, maintaining the area's traditional low-density character and appealing to families seeking space.
-The location has approximately 102 people per dwelling approval, indicating an expanding market.
+All recent development has been detached houses, maintaining the area's traditional low density character and appealing to those seeking family homes with space.
+The location currently has approximately 102 people per dwelling approval, indicating an expanding market.

-Population forecasts suggest Helena Valley - Koongamia will gain 1,149 residents by 2041.
-With current construction levels, housing supply is expected to meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to AreaSearch quarterly estimates, Helena Valley - Koongamia is forecasted to gain 1,149 residents by 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development